 For one, did you know that the banana is actually a berry?

 The banana as we know it today has had a long history.
 Nowadays this fruit is grown in tropical regions all over the world.
-It was once confined to Southeast Asia, however.
+However, it was once confined to Southeast Asia.

-As trading by sea became more commonplace, bananas spread.
-They’re a popular crop and grow in practically any tropical climate.
+But bananas became more widespread as trading by sea became more commonplace.
+They’re now a popular crop and grow in practically any tropical climate.

 Before we feed anything to our dogs we should consider their natural diet.